By Robert Lundahl

 The Hopi and the Chemehuevi of the Colorado River Basin share elements of a worldview that matter today.
 Both speak of great migrations of peoples following the end of the Fourth World, a world ended by flood, caused by, what we can surmise today, a warming of the Earth.
 “Everybody has a flood story,” says Figueroa.

 As Sigmund Freud points out in “Civilization and it’s Discontents”, Civilization requires conformity for some very good reasons.
 However, our notion of what civilization is at any given moment may be based on a version of reality that has outlived its usefulness.
-Kostka, Roeg and Waters in no way were conformists.
-What each sought through the connection with ancient peoples was a grounding lesson in Earth-based cultures that allows us both a psychological and physical perspective to be more realistic and sustainable in our thinking.
+Kostka, Roeg, and Waters in no way were conformists.
+What each sought through the connection with ancient peoples was a grounding vision and lesson in Earth-based cultures, that allowed them both a psychological and physical perspective to be more realistic and sustainable in their thinking.